sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 = Plugin compatibility =

-The plugin works fine with 99.99% of all plugins.
-We test the Pixel Manager very thoroughly and continuously.
-In case of problems with third party plugins we usually find a fix or a workaround.
+Our plugin is designed to work seamlessly with 99.99% of all other plugins.
+In the rare event of a conflict with a third-party plugin, we typically identify a fix or workaround quickly.

-The Pixel Manager is compatible with the following third-party plugins:
+To illustrate its broad compatibility, here are a few examples of third-party plugins that work well with the Pixel Manager:

 * Async Javascript
 * Automptimize